 Barrel Size And Shape

 They have the same barrel size and shape.
-2.8″ Barrel is great for those with medium to long hair as well as those that would like some extra oomph.
+2.8″ Barrel is great for those with medium to long hair as well as those who would like some extra oomph.

 Detachable Design And Attachment Options